1–2 spots available for Q2 · Claim yours

 By Adriano Junior

-You are picking a backend for a startup that you want to scale.
-You have googled "best backend framework" and gotten five articles that all disagree.
-This guide is the one I wish existed when I started advising founders.
+You are picking the best backend framework for a scalable startup in 2026 and you have read five articles that all disagree.
+This is the guide I wish existed when I started advising founders.

 I will compare each on pros, cons, a real project example, and the ballpark cost and timeline to ship an MVP.
 I close with a recommendation by team size.